caseybreen/bunmd_code_release/README.md

 ### Replication

-Code to replicate figures is available under the /code/ folder.
+Code to replicate figures is available under /code